 Ancient Mayan City Discovered via Page 16 of Google Search Results

-A rare dive into the 16th page of Google search results led to a groundbreaking discovery: an ancient Mayan city buried beneath the jungle.
-Thanks to lidar technology and some unconventional research, archaeologists have uncovered a lost city that could have housed tens of thousands of people.
+There is a big discovery on 16th page of Google search results - a hidden Mayan city in the jungle.
+Using special radar and smart research, archaeologists found a lost city that may have been home to thousands of people.

-1. How a Ph.D.
-Student Found Valeriana on Page 16 of Google Search
+1. How a Student Found Valeriana on Page 16 of Google

-2. Unveiling Valeriana: A Lost Mayan City Revealed by Lidar
+2. Valeriana: A Hidden Mayan City Found with Lidar

-How a Ph.D.
-Student Found Valeriana on Page 16 of Google Search
+How a Student Found Valeriana on Page 16 of Google

 Proceeding to even the second page of Google search results is rare enough, but going all the way to page 16 and then selecting an entry that leads to the discovery of a huge Mayan city that was lost for centuries under a jungle canopy … well, that’s really something.